AyishaSandiford/yogawithme-pp1/README.md

 ![Hero image ](docs/screenshots/Screenshot-hero-image.png)

 - Footer
-  - The footer design is consistent through you all pages on this site
+  - The footer design is consistent throughout all pages on this site
   - The footer is made up of a grey background which includes logo links to each of the social media platforms.
 These are equally spaced across the footer.
-This provides the user with a visual call to action to prompt them into visiting the organisations social media profiles.
+This provides the user with a visual call to action to prompt them into visiting the organisation's social media profiles.
-  - When clicked these links will take you to the login page of its corresponding social media page.
+  - When clicked, these links will take you to the login page of the corresponding social media page.

 ![Footer Image](docs/screenshots/Screenshot-Footer.png)